rasmodev/AWS-Using-A-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

-# Image Classification for a City Dog Show
+# Image Classification for a City Dog Show: A CNN-based Machine Learning Approach
 This repository contains the code and resources for an image classification project which is part of the AWS ML & AI Programming with Python Nanodegree Scholarship Program.
 The goal of this project is to use a pre-trained image classifier to classify images into different categories, including dogs, breeds of dogs, and non-dogs.

 # Description